Genome-Factory: A Library for Tuning, Deploying, and Interpreting Genomic Foundation Models: Introduction

 \section{Introduction}

-We introduce \methodac, an integrated Python library for tuning, deploying, and interpreting genomic foundation models (GFMs).
-GFMs have advanced biology by enabling tasks such as epigenetic prediction \cite{Gao2024-ns} and regulatory element discovery \cite{Hwang2024-jh}.
+We introduce \methodac, the first integrated Python library for tuning, deploying, and interpreting genomic foundation models (GFMs).
+GFMs have transformed biological research by enabling accurate and scalable solutions to key tasks, including epigenetic prediction \cite{Gao2024-ns}, regulatory element discovery \cite{Hwang2024-jh}, and species classification \cite{zhou2025dnabert}.
 These models learn from large-scale genomic data and support progress in personalized medicine, evolutionary biology, and functional genomics \cite{Consens2025-sl}.
 Despite the potential of GFMs, their adoption in life sciences remains limited due to a fundamental gap between domain expertise and technical implementation.
 On one hand, engineers handle model training and deployment but often lack a biological context.
 Conversely, biologists design experiments and define scientific goals but lack expertise for large models.
-To address this, \methodac~offers a unified platform to bridge this gap and accelerate the use of GFMs in life science.
+To address this, \methodac~offers a unified, practical platform to bridge this gap and accelerate the broader use of GFMs in life science research.